SteliosPapamichail/AmongUsMVP/README.md

 # AmongUsMVP
 A command line "Among Us" MVP built as a Project for the HY-240 Course on Data Structures of the University of Crete , Department of computer science.

 This project consists of two Phases ("Phase A" & "Phase B").
-The first one is an implementation of the functionalities described below and its purpose is to demonstrate my knowledge and experimentation in creating some of the basic data structures in C++ from scratch.
+Its purpose is to demonstrate my knowledge and experimentation in creating some of the basic data structures in C++ from scratch.
 More specifically:

 ## Phase A